-Scope changes – Also known as “scope creep”, happens when the client or upper management requests changes to the project’s scope during its planning or implementation.
-Project management must determine if and how these changes will be implemented and whether they are in line with the set budget and timeline.
+Scope changes – Also known as “scope creep”, this happens when the client or upper management requests changes to the project’s scope during its planning or implementation.
+Project management must determine if and how these changes will be implemented and whether they are in line with the set budget and deadline.

 Poor communication – Miscommunication is often blamed for the failure of a project.
-Inadequate communication between project managers and team members will lead to inconsistencies and will have a dire impact on the project at hand.
+Inadequate communication between project management and team members will lead to inconsistencies and will have a dire impact on the project at hand.
 Communication must be clear and effective.

 Overspending – There are many elements to a project including equipment, software, consultation, and human resources.
 Additionally, other unplanned expenses often arise during the project’s implementation.
 Misestimating expenses can cause major complications in a project’s developmental life cycle.

 Risk Management – Poor risk management is one of the most common project management challenges.
 Project managers and team members alike must be on a constant lookout for potential risks and plan to avoid or reduce the impact of such risks.

 Unrealistic Deadlines – Lastly, while there are often delays in achieving project milestones, this can be prevented by closely monitoring the project’s progress from the start.
 Unrealistic deadlines will create tension amongst team members which can lead to inconsistencies and mistakes.